scilus/nf-neuro/docs/PROTOTYPING.md

 ```

 Now, you can install the modules you want to include in your pipeline.
 Let's import the `denoising/nlmeans` module
 for T1 denoising.
+To do so, first open a terminal using the **VS Code** interface, either using the main menu
-To do so, simply install it using the `nf-core modules install` command.
+`Terminal > New Terminal` or the shortcut ``ctrl+shit+` ``.
+Then, use the `nf-core modules install` command.

 ```bash
 nf-core modules install denoising/nlmeans
 ```

+> [!NOTE]
+> On a first run of the commands, you may get prompted to configure some aspects of `nf-core`.
+You can accept every
+> prompt you see.

+> [!IMPORTANT]
+> If you get an error telling `nf-core` command doesn't exists, then `poetry` has failed to load in the terminal
+> correctly.
+First, close your terminal, open a new one and try again.
+If the tool still cannot be found, try the
+> command `poetry shell`, then running `nf-core modules install` again.
+If this does not solve the problem, [open an
+> issue](https://github.com/scilus/nf-neuro/issues/new?template=bug_report.md) on the `nf-neuro` repository.

 To use it in your pipeline, you need to import it at the top of your `main.nf` file.
 You can do it using the
 `include { DENOISING_NLMEANS } from ./modules/nf-neuro/denoising/nlmeans/main.nf` statement.
 Once done, you can